oscarotero/psr7-middlewares/README.md

 $dispatcher = $relay->getInstance([

-    //needed to capture the user ips
+    //needed to capture the user ips before Middleware::ClientIp(),
-    Middleware::ClientIp(),

     //set the firewall